back to Axiomatic Language Home Page

 ! - result is a unique string of digits for each word

-*pair ! pair each original dictionary word with its digit string
+*join ! pair each digit string with original dictionary word

 )). ! end of fn composition and fn definition